m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 ![](https://assets.omscs.io/926229E1-84F7-45BB-BBC2-C715979D0B6D.png)

 ## Institutional Privacy
 Privacy refers to the ability of an individual to control the data about them that is collected and shared.
-Of course, privacy doesn’t have to only apply to individuals.
+Of course, privacy doesn't have to only apply to individuals.
 Indeed, there may be reasons that universities, hospitals, charities, and even political action committees may want to keep information private.

 ## Privacy Quiz
 ![](https://assets.omscs.io/6222EA4E-3B0D-472F-991C-FBEEFACF61A5.png)